 Post-Operative Care: Your dentist will provide post-operative instructions, which may include recommendations for pain management, dietary restrictions, and oral hygiene practices.
 Following these instructions carefully is essential to ensure a smooth and successful recovery.

 Follow-Ups – You must schedule follow-up appointments with your dentist to ensure proper healing progress, remove any sutures, and evaluate the procedure’s success.

 Healing and Results: The complete healing process for a gingivectomy may take several weeks.
 During this time, you should notice improvements in your gum health, including reduced inflammation and pocket depth.

-Post Care: Maintaining excellent oral hygiene and attending regular dental check-ups is crucial to prevent gum disease recurrence and maintain the gingivectomy results.
+Post-Care: Maintaining excellent oral hygiene and attending regular dental check-ups is crucial to preventing gum disease recurrence and maintaining the gingivectomy results.

 The specifics of a gingivectomy procedure may vary depending on the patient’s needs and the extent of gum tissue removal required.
 Your dentist or periodontist will provide personalised guidance and information based on your unique circumstances.